Perspectives

 By Amry Junaideen, Risk & Financial Advisory Life Sciences and Health Care leader, Deloitte & Touche LLP

-In My Take earlier this month, I explained that cybersecurity and risk should be part of the conversation when life sciences and health care leaders discuss their long-term business strategies.
+In a My Take earlier this month, I explained that cybersecurity and risk should be part of the conversation when life sciences and health care leaders discuss their long-term business strategies.
 But communicating the value of investments in cybersecurity to senior leaders and board members can be challenging because cyber is often perceived as being highly technical.
 Moreover, some leaders might see cybersecurity as an IT issue rather than a critical component of business strategy.
 While we are seeing a shift in the mindset among many board members and executives, there is considerable room for further evolution.

 Cyber criminals tend to see tremendous value in the patient data collected and stored by health and life sciences organizations.
 Electronic health records (EHRs), for example, could contain a wealth of exploitable information—everything from demographic information to work history to financial information.
 This information can be worth substantially more on the black market than bank records and other types of data.1 While there is tremendous value in patient data (and in other types of sensitive information, such as drug-development pipelines), there are often fewer safeguards to protect it when compared to other industries.
 This has made health and life sciences companies prime targets for cyberattacks.
 At the same time, pressure to reduce health care and health coverage costs could make it difficult to get leadership’s attention when it comes to cybersecurity.
 Moreover, the proliferation of connected medical devices, wearables, and data-gathering health apps could create a bigger opening for threats.